samedii/labyrinth/README.md

 Clean up search and sampling

 Why is KL nan when dreaming up lots of moves?
+0 prob

 Try approximate bayesian inference with noisy networks

 Error: Hellinger larger than 1?
+No, fixed

+Architecture independent of size and position

+Do bayesian approximation with noisy networks and choose hyperparameters that maximize KL on validation data?

+Wrap optimization and do optimization of hyperparameters on-the-fly?
+Can learn how to do this with evolution?